meta-llama/llama-recipes/recipes/quickstart/inference/local_inference/README.md

 ...
 ```

-**Note**
+**Note on Llama version < 3.1**
-Currently pad token by default in [HuggingFace Tokenizer is `None`](https://github.com/huggingface/transformers/blob/main/src/transformers/models/llama/tokenization_llama.py#L110).
-We add the padding token as a special token to the tokenizer, which in this case requires to resize the token_embeddings as shown below:
+The default padding token in [HuggingFace Tokenizer is `None`](https://github.com/huggingface/transformers/blob/main/src/transformers/models/llama/tokenization_llama.py#L110).
+To use padding the padding token needs to be added as a special token to the tokenizer, which in this case requires to resize the token_embeddings as shown below:

 ```python
 tokenizer.add_special_tokens(